AksoEo/docs/api/installation.md

    # Use the same string across all instances if using load sharing
    export AKSO_TOTP_AES_KEY=NO_DEFAULT

-   # The absolute path to the data dir you created in the previous step
-   export AKSO_DATA_DIR=NO_DEFAULT

    # The absolute path to the state dir you created in the previous step
    export AKSO_STATE_DIR=NO_DEFAULT